 2. Make sure the material is appropriate for their age.
 Consider, for example, a smaller size cloth to wipe the floor.

 3. Ensure that the activities are beneficial to their development

 4. Analysis of the movements is crucial.
 For example, how the child should hold a jug to pour water.

-5. Boost their confidence, encourage them to choose and perform the activity or what they want to learn
+5. Boost their confidence, and encourage them to choose and perform the activity or what they want to learn

 7. Let them practice the activities at specific intervals of time.

 8. No activity is a waste.
 Children learn something with every activity.

 9. Education is an essential part of life, guide the child in the right direction.